elaskavaia/bga-mars/README.md

-The following files are GENERATED terraformingmars.js - main game file generated from typescript from src dir terraformingmars.css - generated from scss files material.inc.php - content generated from csv files in misc directory
+The following files are GENERATED terraformingmars.js - main game file generated from typescript from src dir terraformingmars.css - generated from scss files material.inc.php - content generated from csv files in misc directory (some sections, others manually written)

+For the game design see DESIGN.md